Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \subsubsection{Main result}

 Roughly, a short HHG contains specified subgroups which are $\mathbb Z$-central extensions of hyperbolic groups.
 We call \emph{cyclic directions} the kernels of these extensions (see Subsection~\ref{defn:short_HHG} for the full definition of a short HHG).
 For the five-holed sphere mapping class group, the specified extensions are curve stabilisers, and cyclic directions are generated by Dehn twists.

+Short HHG are examples of \emph{hierarchically hyperbolic groups}, first introduced in \cite{HHS_I}.
 The only consequence of hierarchical hyperbolicity that the reader should bear in mind for this Introduction is that a short HHG is hyperbolic if the list of specified subgroups is empty.
-Hence, in order to make a short HHG “more hyperbolic”, the idea is to take a generator of a cyclic direction and mod out a power of it, as such an element has “large” centraliser and in a hyperbolic group this is allowed only if the element has finite order.
-Our version of the Dehn filling theorem is the following:
+Hence, in order to make a short HHG “more hyperbolic”, the idea is to take a generator of a cyclic direction and quotient by a power of it, as such an element has “large” centraliser and in a hyperbolic group this is allowed only if the element has finite order.
+With this in mind, we now present the main technical result of this paper, which should be thought of as an analogue of the relatively hyperbolic Dehn filling theorem:

 \begin{thmintro}[{see Theorem~\ref{thm:quotient_short_HHG}}] Let $G$ be a short HHG, and let $g_1,\dots,g_n$ be generators of some of its cyclic directions.
 Then there exists $M\in\mathbb{N}-\{0\}$ such that, for all choices $k_i\in \Z-\{0\}$, the quotient $\ov{G}= G/\langle\langle \{g_i^{k_iM}\}\rangle\rangle$ is a short HHG. \end{thmintro}